R2Northstar/ModdingDocs/docs/source/mapping/basic-mapping.rst

 Basic Mapping
 =========

-The following is a very simple guide to the basics of the Radiant editor used to make mods in Titanfall 2.
+The following is a very simple guide to the basics of the Radiant editor used to make modded maps in Titanfall 2.
+It assumes you're using Windows.
+The guide also names things as ``Test``, however these names can be changed (and should be once you're done following the tutorial and making your own map fully), but make sure you change all of the names of files to match each other when needed.

 Tools:
 ------